BlidDev/Niv/wiki/lists.md

 # Overview:

 Being able to create a variable containing a list of values (i.e array) is a super important part of any language.
-Nests answer to that is the `LIST` data type.
-A `LIST` is essetially a vector of values of any kind.
+Nest's answer to that is the `LIST` data type.
+A `LIST` is essentially a vector of values of any kind.

 It is also important to mention that every command below (except for list definition) works on strings too and would just treat them as a `LIST` of `CHAR`s.